Arcaniax-Development/Builders-Utilities/README.md

 * [Issues](https://github.com/Brennian/Builders-Utilities/issues)

 # Building
 Gradle is the recommended way to build the project.
-Use `./gradlew build` in the main project directory to build the project.
+Use `./gradlew build shadowJar` in the main project directory to build the project.

 # Contributing
 See [here](https://github.com/Brennian/Builders-Utilities/blob/master/CONTRIBUTING.md)